-- be getting Child Care Subsidy - · get an eligible income support payment - have a family income under \$72,466 - have an active job or participation plan, where required - · meet the Additional Child Care Subsidy (transition to work) activity requirements - · be engaged in a recognised work, study or training activities.
+- be getting Child Care Subsidy - get an eligible income support payment - have a family income under \$80,000 from 10 July 2023 - have an active job or participation plan, where required - meet the Additional Child Care Subsidy (transition to work) activity requirements - be engaged in a recognised work, study or training activities.

-The number of hours of subsided care a family will be entitled to depends on their activity level.
+The number of hours of subsidised care a family will be entitled to depends on their activity level.